-Three months ago, adherent Carolyn Druery, from nearby Renmark, began a similar outreach event on Wednesday afternoons.
+Three months ago, adherent Carolyn Druery, from nearby a presence and visible in the Renmark, began a similar outreach event on Wednesday afternoons.
 Between 40 and 50 people attend each event, with many coming from the corps' community services.

 "We make ourselves available and also take out evangelical material, Bibles, tracts, and information about what we offer as a corps.